Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Algorithms for EXISTS-PMVC-Sym-Bounded

-Obtaining the symbolic determinant can be hard in the worst-case scenario, due to potential multiplication and division of rational functions.
-Symbolic determinant has been shown to be in NC$^2$ \cite{borodin1983parallel}, indicating that PM-VC-Sym is in RNC$^2$.
-Nevertheless, bounding the complexity of $\texttt{DET}(n,d)$ by a relatively simple algorithm can be non-trivial.
-We give an upper bound for the complexity of symbolic determinant by fraction-free Gaussian Elimination \cite{bareiss1968sylvester}.
+Symbolic determinant with a bounded number of symbols was shown to be in NC$^2$ \cite{borodin1983parallel}, indicating again that EXISTS-PMVC-Sym-Bounded is in RNC$^2$.
+Nevertheless, due to the potential multiplication and division of rational functions, bounding the complexity of $\texttt{DET}(n,d)$ by a relatively simple algorithm is non-trivial.
+We give an upper bound for the sequential complexity of $\texttt{DET}(n,d)$ by fraction-free Gaussian Elimination \cite{bareiss1968sylvester}.

 \begin{lemma} The symbolic polynomial representation of the determinant of an $n\times n$ matrix with $d$ symbols can be solved in $O(n^{2d+1})$ by fraction-free Gaussian Elimination. \end{lemma}